atsushieno/ADLplug-AE/README.md

 ... and the build artifacts would show up under `build` (or whatever you specified).
 The build artifacts would be dependent on each platform.

+### Building on MacOS 15 (Sequoia) or later

+JUCE 7.0.12 has a known problem that it uses `CGWindowListCreateImage()` which is obsoleted and unavailable in macOS 15.0:

+>  error: 'CGWindowListCreateImage' is unavailable:
+>  obsoleted in macOS 15.0 - Please use ScreenCaptureKit instead.

+You will have to either switch to JUCE8, or manually remove uses of this API.

 ## LICENSES

 ADLplug-AE is released under the GPLv3 license.